iamvetle/Blogg/PROGRESS.md

 ### [id] user page

-- [ ] Fix api fetching so it becomes correct
+- [?x] Fix api fetching so it becomes correct
 - [x] Pengjøre veldig og rydd opp.
 - [~] Fjern spor av tidligere prop og slett den gamle component.
 - [ish] Ønsker å få den **følg** og **slutt å følg** funksjonen til å fungere
-- [ ] Lage en ordentlig side for den
+- [x] Lage en ordentlig side for den
 - [ ] fix pagnation - find out if it is necesarry, and if how to have it in that case
   - should I make a new one? or take an old one